forthedamn/net4j/packages/net4j-exception-plugin/README.md

 // Merge plugin config to net4j config,then you can use it in every requst in net4j declare module 'net4j' {
-  interface IConfig extends PluginConfig {}
+  interface Config extends PluginConfig {}
 }

 // Code to message